mijtsma/mijtsma.github.io/_pages/about.md

 I teach [several courses](https://mijtsma.github.io/teaching/) at the undergraduate and graduate levels.
 These courses are open to ISE/MAE students and students from other departments and majors.
 I encourage anyone interested in systems integration of human and AI/robotic capabilities to sign up for these courses.
 More courses, also ones offered by my colleagues on similar topics, can be found on the [CSEL course page](https://u.osu.edu/csel/cognitive-systems-engineering-courses/).

-I am an active member of the Human Factors and Ergonomics Society (HFES)<!-- and the American Institute of Aeronautics and Astronautics (AIAA) -->.
+I am an active member of the Human Factors and Ergonomics Society (HFES) and the American Institute of Aeronautics and Astronautics (AIAA).

 Highlights
 ======